-We also curate only events from speech and instrument classes, although the STASS23 dataset contains other sound event classes.
+\textbf{Data Curation.} We curate videos that contain only onscreen sound events.
+Including only onscreen events facilitates the evaluation of the SAVG task.
+During data conversion, we also convert position labels in the equirectangular video to position labels in a new perspective video.
+Using the position labels in the perspective video, we investigate whether an event is onscreen or offscreen.
+We also curate only events from speech and instrument classes, although the STARSS23 dataset contains other sound event classes.
 The speech and instrument classes are stably detected by the object detector and SELD model, leading to a stable evaluation of spatial alignment.
-In our preliminary experiments with the object detector, the person class was well detected, while other classes, such as cell phone or sink, were not reliably detected in the 256$\times$256 resolution videos.
-So, we considered using only human body-related classes, \ie, speech, clap, laugh, footstep, and instrument (as humans play instruments).
+In our preliminary experiments with the object detector, the person class was well detected, whereas other classes, such as cell phones or sinks, were not reliably detected in the 256$\times$256 resolution videos.
+So, we considered using only human body-related classes, i.e., speech, clap, laugh, footstep, and instrument (as humans play instruments).
 On the other hand, when we trained a SELD model with the human body-related classes, the SELD model did not perform well in detecting the clap, laugh, and footstep classes.
 Finally, we use the speech and instrument classes to create our proposed dataset.
-We use class labels for each event to investigate whether an event belongs to these target classes.
+We use class labels for each event to determine whether an event belongs to one of these target classes.

-\paragraph{Other Procedures.} In addition to data conversion and curation, several steps are performed to produce the final version of the proposed dataset.
-We remove videos with overlapping events to focus on single source cases.
+\textbf{Other Procedures.} In addition to data conversion and curation, several steps are performed to produce the final version of the proposed dataset.
+We remove videos with overlapping events to focus on single-source cases.
 We set a threshold for the total length of sound events in a video to 80\% to ensure that the video contains sufficient sound events.
 When the total length of sound events is less than 4 seconds in a 5-second video, we remove the video.
-We apply a high-pass filter to all the audio data and amplify it by 38 dB to enhance its sound event signals, stabilizing the training of our baseline model.
-If the amplified audio of a video is clipping, we remove the video.
+We apply a high-pass filter to all the audio data and amplify it by 38 dB to enhance its sound event signals, stabilizing the training of our baseline methods.
+We exclude the video if amplified audio is clipping.